ssaudarif/CICD_Learning/README.md

 ## iOS app repo usage

 Following are the main usage of the CICD pipeline that is used for iOS application.
+- For every push check if test cases are passed.
 - For every push check if build is successfull.
-- For every push check if test cases are passed.
 - For every push on master check if build is successfull and test cases are passing.
 - For every PR raised on master check if build is successfull and test cases are passing.
 Add this as comment in PR.
 - For every PR raised on master if the launch time of app is effected.
 Add this as comment in PR.

-### For every push check if build is successfull.
+### For every push check if test cases are passed.

 ```
 name: For every push check if build is successfull.